SENSEi: Input-Sensitive Compilation for Accelerating GNNs: Introduction

-Usually, these systems model GNN computations as individual phases consisting of sparse or dense matrix operations.
-In a typical GNN layer, each node collects its neighbor node states (embeddings) and aggregates them.
+Existing systems typically model GNN computations as individual phases with input-oblivious compositions of sparse or dense matrix operations.
+In a typical GNN layer, each node collects and aggregates its neighbor node states (embeddings).
 Next, each node updates its own state using these aggregated embeddings.
-The first computation is modeled as a set of sparse matrix operations and the latter is a dense matrix multiplication.
+The first computation is modeled as a set of sparse matrix operations, and the latter is a dense matrix multiplication.
 Apart from these phases, different GNNs perform other required computations such as normalization and edge weight (attention score) calculations that are also modeled as either sparse or dense matrix operations.
-The aforementioned frameworks, compilers and optimization techniques mainly optimize these computations as individual phases and do not get consistent performance across graphs with different sparsity patterns and GNN embedding sizes.

-Comparatively, in this work we specifically investigate different algebraic reassociations in GNN computations.
-These associations lead to interesting sparse and dense matrix primitive selections and compositions that may be profitable depending on the input graph structure and GNN embedding sizes.
-We introduce such input-sensitive compositions to GNN computations and propose an adaptive machine learning based strategy to select the most profitable compositions depending on the input graph and embedding sizes.

-There has been recent work that performs dynamic optimizations specialized to a given input in GNNs.
-GNNAdvisor ~\cite{ding-gnnadvisor} considers the input graph for making the decision to perform reordering and selecting the optimum set of parameters for the computations that it performs on GPUs. \cite{qiu:xgboost_format_selection_GNN} uses machine learning to select the best data representation for the sparse computation in GNNs.
-Meanwhile, \cite{yan:feat_op_GNN_selection} uses the input and output embedding sizes of GNN layers to decide between sparse and dense primitive ordering.
-However, all of these techniques limit their adaptive decisions to one aspect of input sensitivity: whether it be the input graph or the embedding size, and miss the type of dense-sparse primitive compositions explored in this paper whose profitability depends on the combination of the input graph, GNN embedding size as well as the underlying hardware.
+The choice of the optimal operations, as well as the optimizations applied to them, rely on inputs and configurations of the GNN model.
+However, the common practice is to build hard-coded GNN models that ignore such choices and remain the same across different inputs and configurations. \Cref{fig:motivation_diff} shows that this results in different performance characteristics across different graphs and embedding sizes for a given system (e.g. \textit{SeaStar}).
+This phenomenon is not limited to one system but can be observed across all four GNN implementations.